<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=1354242&amp;fmt=gif">

 We recommend that organizations implement MFA for email access, remote access, and administrative access, as these are the most common routes cybercriminals take to infiltrate your systems and steal your data.
 If threat actors obtain user credentials, MFA serves as your baseline protection.
 Without MFA, the odds aren’t in your favor: Microsoft reports more than 1,000 password attacks per second, and of the successful compromises, 99.9% didn’t have multi-factor authentication enabled.

-Level up: As more organizations take recommendations from security experts in stride, MFA becomes even more commonplace.
+Level up: As more organizations take recommendations from security experts in stride, cyber mitigation strategies such as MFA become even more commonplace.
 In response, threat actors accelerated their efforts to bypass this first line of defense.
 To go above and beyond, we recommend phishing-resistant MFA (like FIDO2 solutions) and up-to-date user education on social engineering attacks.

-During a ransomware event, recovery can be complex, expensive, and time-consuming.
+During a ransomware event, recovery can be a complex, expensive, and time-consuming part of the incident response process.
 Malicious actors will actively seek out your backups in an attempt to delete them, increasing their leverage for a fruitful ransom payout.
 Without a robust backup solution — which includes protective controls, offsite backups, and ongoing testing — that hefty ransom payment may feel like the only option to resume business operations as normal.

 You’re only as good as your backups!
 To avoid that worst-case scenario, confirm the following: Does your organization’s backup strategy include all of your critical systems?
 Are your local backups secured?
 Do you have offsite backups?
 How quickly can you restore all of those systems?
 Preparation here can mean a world of difference if the worst-case scenario happens at your organization.